canquillo09/InfoSec-Glossary/README.md

 Representational State Transfer (REST) - A software architectural style that defines a common method for defining APIs for Web services.<br></br>
 Residual Risk - Portion of risk remaining after security measures have been applied.<br></br>
 Risk Register - A central record of current risks, and related information, for a given scope or organization.
 Current risks are comprised of both accepted risks and risk that are have a planned mitigation path (i.e., risks to-be-eliminated as annotated in a POA&M).
 See OMB Circular A-11 for detailed information about risk register contents for Federal entities.<br></br>
+S/Key - A security mechanism that uses a cryptographic hash function to generate a sequence of 64-bit, one-time passwords for remote user login.
+The client generates a one-time password by applying the MD4 cryptographic hash function multiple times to the user's secret key.
+For each successive authentication of the user, the number of hash applications is reduced by one.<br></br>
+Session Key - In the context of symmetric encryption, a key that is temporary or is used for a relatively short period of time.
+Usually, a session key is used for a defined period of communication between two computers, such as for the duration of a single connection or transaction set, or the key is used in an application that protects relatively large amounts of data and, therefore, needs to be re-keyed frequently.<br></br>
+Secure Hash Algorithm (SHA1) - A one way cryptographic hash function.
+It is slower than MD5 but more secure.<br></br>
+Simple Network Management Protocol (SNMP) - The protocol governing network management and the monitoring of network devices and their functions.
+A set of protocols for managing complex networks.<br></br>
+Smurf - The Smurf attack works by spoofing the target address and sending a ping to the broadcast address for a remote network, which results in a large amount of ping replies being sent to the target.<br></br>
+Social Engineering - An attempt to trick someone into revealing information (e.g., a password) that can be used to attack systems or networks.<br></br>
+SOCKS - A protocol that a proxy server can use to accept requests from client users in a company's network so that it can forward them across the Internet.
+SOCKS uses sockets to represent and keep track of individual connections.
+The client side of SOCKS is built into certain Web browsers and the server side can be added to a proxy server.<br></br>
+Split Key - A cryptographic key that is divided into two or more separate data items that individually convey no knowledge of the whole key that results from combining the items.<br></br>
+SQL Injection - SQL injection is a type of input validation attack specific to database-driven applications where SQL code is inserted into application queries to manipulate the database.<br></br>
+Stack Mashing - Stack mashing is the technique of using a buffer overflow to trick a computer into executing arbitrary code.<br></br>
+Stream Cipher - A stream cipher works by encryption a message a single bit, byte, or computer word at a time.<br></br>
+Symmetric Cryptography - A branch of cryptography involving algorithms that use the same key for two different steps of the algorithm (such as encryption and decryption, or signature creation and signature verification).
+Symmetric cryptography is sometimes called "secret-key cryptography" (versus public-key cryptography) because the entities that share the key.<br></br>
+SYN Flood - A denial of service attack that sends a host more TCP SYN packets (request to synchronize sequence numbers, used when opening a connection) than the protocol implementation can handle.<br></br>